 - Adapted Out:

 - The Patricide is incredibly different.
 When freeing Tyrion, Jaime confesses that Tysha, the prostitute that he claimed to have hired to fake a Rescue Romance for Tyrion, was no such thing, but rather exactly what she said she was: a crofter's daughter who really did love him.
+When Lord Tywin found out, he ordered Jaime to lie, deeming the girl nothing but a Gold Digger.
 Tyrion brings this up when he confronts Tywin, and it's Tysha that Tywin refers to as a whore one too many times.
-This also has the added side effect of completely changing their parting words: in the books, Tyrion, headlong over the Despair Event Horizon, lies to Jaime that he did indeed kill Joffrey, hurting the one person who still loves him simply because he himself is in too much pain to be civil.
-He regrets it almost immediately, but it's clear the damage is done. ...Maybe it's just as well they cut this out.
+This also has the added side effect of completely changing the brothers' parting words: in the books, Tyrion, headlong over the Despair Event Horizon, gets even more furious about the revelation and the fact that Jaime had kept the truth from him for so long.
+Lashing out in his fury, he goes off on an absolutely withering rant, telling Jaime about the frequent trysts Cersei has behind his back and even lies that he did indeed kill Joffrey, hurting the one person who still loves him simply because he himself is in too much pain to be civil, before swearing he will one day come back for revenge on Jaime, Tywin and Cersei for all they've done to him.
+He regrets it almost immediately, but it's clear the damage is done.

 - Dalla; Mance's wife, who is seen in the books giving birth to a son before dying, just flat-out doesn't exist on the show.